splice/sm-808/README.md

 #### Testing
 `./gradlew test`

+#### Using the MIDI output device
+This program provides the option of outputting a sequence as MIDI.
+You may want to set up a virtual MIDI interface so that the MIDI output can get picked up by another program running on your computer.
+In my case, I followed [these instructions](https://dialogaudio.com/modulationprocessor/guides/virtual_midi/virtual_midi_setup.php) to set up a virtual MIDI port on my mac and configured Superior Drummer to use that port as its input.
+The mapping of events to MIDI note values is defined in the MidiOutputDevice; you may wish to tweak these values depending on your configuration.

 ### Changelog
+#### 2.0.0
+- Adds audio and MIDI output devices.
+- Allows realtime sequence editing for non-console output modes.

 #### 1.0.0
-Adds console-based UI for building a sequence, and outputs the sequence to console.
+- Adds console-based UI for building a sequence, and outputs the sequence to console.

 ### Notes for reviewers
 #### Design choices